 Read the job description carefully, check out the company’s website, and have a look at their social media.
 Is the language used professional and straightforward, or more relaxed?
 Adapt the tone of your cover letter depending on what you find out through your research.

 - Display an interest in activities organized by the company outside of work

-- Adjust your cover letter design to match the style of the company website
+- Use a professional cover letter template that matches the style of the company website

 - Find out if the culture is more collaborative or competitive and highlight relevant traits